Fall and Winter Cruises: 10 Pros and Cons

 Rainy day in Roatan

-Cons: The risk of bad weather.
-But as I mentioned, you can get “cancel at any time” cruise insurance allowing you to cancel your trip if a hurricane is approaching your destination.
+Cons: The main drawback is the risk of bad weather.
+Hurricanes can disrupt travel plans, but having “cancel at any time” cruise insurance allows you to cancel your trip if a hurricane approaches your destination, providing peace of mind.

 Kathy Ava